MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

 ## Power Virtual Agents template

 The Power Virtual Agents template analyzes your bots to help you better understand your users' journey and maximize the bots' effectiveness.
-To learn more, go to [Power Virtual Agents overview](/power-virtual-agents/fundamentals-what-is-power-virtual-agents).
+To learn more about Power Virtual Agents, go to [Power Virtual Agents overview](/power-virtual-agents/fundamentals-what-is-power-virtual-agents).

 ### Create and run the Power Virtual Agents template